keithmburu/courses/2019-ai/week4.md

 (h) What reason do the authors give for the inconclusive results of boosted SVMs?

-(i) What criterion is typically used to create splitting nodes in the C4.5 algorithm mentioned in this paper?
+(i) (1) What criterion is typically used to create splitting nodes in the C4.5 algorithm mentioned in this paper?
 (2) What is its relationship to KL-divergence?
 And (3), what is this metric's relationship to entropy?
+You may have to consult other sources to find the answer.

 2. What is the loss function for a Naive Bayes classifier?
 Explain why.